riverbed/flyscript-portal/README.md

     3. This will create a directory called `flyscript-portal`

-    4. Go into this directory and check things out
+    4. Go into this directory and check things out and install the core apps

             $ cd flyscript-portal
+            $ cd rvbd-common
+            $ python setup.py install
+            $ cd ..
             $ ls
     5. Leave this window open for the next step.